AsahiLinux/docs/M1-vs.-PC-Boot.md

 Some PC motherboards implement a similar feature as part of a separate chip, which can flash the UEFI firmware from a USB stick without actually turning on the motherboard normally, but this is only common in higher-end stand alone motherboards.

-Thanks to DFU mode, it is just about impossible to brick an Apple Silicon machine in such a way that it cannot be recovered externally by Apple.
-It is only slightly less impossible to brick an Apple Silicon machine in a way that cannot be recovered externally by an end user.
+Thanks to DFU mode, it is just about impossible to brick an Apple Silicon machine in such a way that it cannot be recovered externally.
 The worst case scenario is that the product information (serial number, calibration, etc) in NOR is erased.
-If that happens, the machine needs to be repaired by Apple, because end users do not have the hardware/software/tools to re-create this information properly.
-This happening by accident is vanishingly unlikely.
+If that happens, in theory, the DFU process should pull that information from Apple during the phone-home steps of the recovery process.
+Even then, this happening by accident is vanishingly unlikely.